 Coming to the decision to sell your house is not a light matter.
 There are a lot of decisions to be made, like whether to use a licensed real estate agent or sell directly to a home buyer; where should you move next?
 Don’t let these questions delay your decision to sell your house.
-Here are four ways waiting to sell your house in Princeton will cost you.
+Here are four ways waiting to sell your house in NJ will cost you.

 Why Right Now Is The Right Time To List Your House in NJ